 Some procedures in this article are applicable to Adobe Bridge.
 Adobe Bridge is not installed by default with Photoshop CC.
-You can download Bridge CC by logging in to Adobe Creative Cloud and then navigating to Apps.
+To download Bridge CC, sign in to Creative Cloud with your Adobe ID, then navigate to Apps.

 - Do either of the following: